gomorpheus/morpheus-docs/logs/logging.rst

 #.
 Restart rsyslog

-The logfiles will now be to the destination you have defined.
+The logfiles will now be forwarded to the destination you have defined.

 This configuration is valid for an ‘all-in-one’ |morpheus| server.
 If the infrastructure components are running on separate servers /clusters, you will need to create the relevant redirects for the logs on those boxes.